justincase-jp/Jackson-Kotlin-Commons/README.md

 }
 ```

-## Textual
+## Textual / Numeric
-Representation as JSON string by supplied conversion rules.
+Representation as JSON string or number by supplied conversion rules.

 ### Basic usage